by Martin Maenza and Doc Quantum, based on Super Friends #9 by E. Nelson Bridwell

-“Damn!” the Gaucho swore.
-“How’d he get past the defenses?”
+The Gaucho cursed in Argentinean Spanish and said, “How’d he get past the defenses?”

 “Fools!”
 Grax spat.
 “With all the comings and goings, it was easy to analyze and duplicate the transporter beam the League uses.
 Then I beamed from my ship to here undetected!
 With the others gone, no one will save these whelps from my vengeance!”

 The Gaucho sprang to his feet.
 “You won’t get away with this…”

 Grax pulled a blaster from his belt and fired at the hero.
 The Argentinean went down with one shot.
 “Fool!
 I already have!”

 “Gaucho!”
 Will cried, rushing to his side.
 He put his hand on the man’s wrist.
 Though the breathing was shallow, there was still a pulse.

 The Wonder Twins, meanwhile, touched hands and activated their special powers.

 “Form of a phlong!” the girl said, becoming a large horned beast from their homeworld.

 “Shape of a wave!” the boy said, taking on a complete watery form.

 “So,” Grax said, aiming his weapon.
 “Trying to overwhelm me, eh?
 I don’t think so!”
 He fired a shot at the beast first, and the creature fell to the ground, hard.